Tony Blair: Early political career

 Blair joined the Labour Party shortly after graduating from Oxford in 1975.
 In the early 1980s, he was involved in Labour politics in Hackney South and Shoreditch, where he aligned himself with the "soft left" of the party.
-He stood as a candidate for the Hackney council elections of 1982 in Queensbridge ward, a safe Labour area, but was not selected.
+He stood for selection as a candidate for the Hackney council elections of 1982 in Queensbridge ward, a safe Labour area, but he was not selected to be a candidate.

 In 1982, Blair was selected as the Labour Party candidate for the safe Conservative seat of Beaconsfield, where there was a forthcoming by-election.
 Although Blair lost the Beaconsfield by-election and Labour's share of the vote fell by ten percentage points, he acquired a profile within the party.
-Despite his defeat, William Russell, political correspondent for The Glasgow Herald, described Blair as "a very good candidate", while acknowledging that the result was "a disaster" for the Labour Party.
+Despite his defeat, William Russell, political correspondent for The Glasgow Herald, described him as "a very good candidate", while acknowledging that the result was "a disaster" for the Labour Party.
 In contrast to his later centrism, Blair made it clear in a letter he wrote to Labour leader Michael Foot in July 1982 (published in 2006) that he had "come to Socialism through Marxism" and considered himself on the left.
 Like Tony Benn, Blair believed that the "Labour right" was bankrupt, saying "[s]ocialism ultimately must appeal to the better minds of the people.
 You cannot do that if you are tainted overmuch with a pragmatic period in power."
 Yet, he saw the hard left as no better, saying:

 There is an arrogance and self-righteousness about many of the groups on the far left which is deeply unattractive to the ordinary would-be member ...
 There's too much mixing only with people [with] whom they agree.

 With a general election due, Blair had not been selected as a candidate anywhere.
-He was invited to stand again in Beaconsfield, and was initially inclined to agree but was advised by his head of chambers Derry Irvine to find somewhere else which might be winnable.
+He was invited to stand again in Beaconsfield, and was initially inclined to agree but was advised by his head of chambers, Derry Irvine, to find somewhere else which might be winnable.
 The situation was complicated by the fact that Labour was fighting a legal action against planned boundary changes, and had selected candidates on the basis of previous boundaries.
 When the legal challenge failed, the party had to rerun all selections on the new boundaries; most were based on existing seats, but unusually in County Durham a new Sedgefield constituency had been created out of Labour-voting areas which had no obvious predecessor seat.